pablofreire6/pixabay-search/README.md

 ## Pixabay Images Search

-This is a really small project built to test react states hook in functional components and the interaction with an external api, also adding pagination
+This is a really small project built to test react state management with hooks in functional components and the interaction with an external api, also adding pagination

 ### Pre-condition